 This mind found no solace in a creeping, sleeping will o' wisp.
 My feet carried my tired body across the empty beach in hopes of finding some lost part of my memory.
 The night was cold and the ocean birthed mysterious lights that rivaled the stars.

 I thought of Carrie, and wondered why she would run into the fire knowing full well that it was hollow and empty.
 The lights over the water glowed brighter.
 I remembered what she said to me, seconds before the licking flame engulfed her figure.
 Her voice was soft and kind, like a mother cooing to a child.
 She said to my shaking head, "It doesn't make any difference what the fire does, it's what it is.
 Every flame knows the same story, but significance shows its face when death is inches away."
+The fire burned her body quickly.

 As I considered those words, the now blinding light was dancing across the water's surface.
 It was remarkable.
 The sheer beauty of it took my breath away.
 I pulled my coat tighter and called out to her, "Come home my dear!"
 The light stopped moving and hovered low over green sea.
 I froze in fear.
 Perhaps it was the biting wind, but I suddenly found myself incapable of moving.
 The light sat eerily still, haunting and beautiful in its own way.